Home โ€ข Recipes โ€ข Cake

 Not sure what I’m talking about?
 Let me explain…

-What is really such a simple cake is also subject to quite a bit of scrutiny; in terms of what makes a true classic Victoria Sponge.
-According to the Women’s Institute, who make it the same way as when it was first popularised by Queen Victoria.
+What is really such a simple cake is also subject to quite a bit of scrutiny, in terms of what makes a true classic Victoria Sponge.
+According to the Women’s Institute, it is made the same way as when it was first popularised by Queen Victoria.
 They say a Victoria Sponge should be a simple sponge, filled with only raspberry jam and topped with caster sugar.
 No cream, no strawberries, no icing sugar.
 Overall, a pretty basic cake.

-While there is nothing wrong with a truly classic Victoria Sponge sandwich, I am quite partial to spreading buttercream (or, better yet, fresh cream!) to add a bit more flavour and texture.
+While there is nothing wrong with a truly classic Victoria Sponge sandwich, I am pretty partial to spreading buttercream (or, better yet, fresh cream!) to add a bit more flavour and texture.

 I do also prefer strawberry jam on mine, but don’t tell the WI that I said that…